Business Term Loans

 Liftfund and Accion

-Liftfund and Accion Opportunity Fund are two of the most accessible CDFI lenders for veteran entrepreneurs who don't yet qualify for conventional bank financing.
-Both organizations have explicit veteran lending programs, flexible underwriting that considers military training and discipline, and free business coaching alongside their loan products.
+Liftfund and Accion Opportunity Fund are accessible CDFI lenders.
+Both serve veteran entrepreneurs who don't yet qualify for conventional financing.

 SBA Express Fast Funding